Inflect logo

 Market Access, Business & Tax Climate

-Regional Market Reach: Colocation in Canada provides low-latency access to a domestic market of over 38 million people.
-Its strategic location and deep fiber interconnection also make it an ideal platform for serving major US markets, including New York, Chicago, and Seattle, often with sub-15ms latency.
+Regional Market Reach: From its core data center markets, Canada provides excellent network reach to over 38 million residents.
+It also serves as a strategic gateway to major US markets, including New York, Chicago, and Seattle, often with sub-15ms latency.

 Natural Disaster Risk

-Canada has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
-While the national risk is low, specific regions face elevated threats that should be considered in any site selection process.
+Canada has a very low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
+This makes it one of the safest locations globally for deploying mission-critical infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business